grange85/everythings-swirling/_posts/2023-10-29-american-analog-set-trespassers-in-the-stereo-field-website.md

  Cassete inlay, 2001
 {: .blockquote-footer .text-right .text-muted}

 I sadly can't remember who sent me this - they filled up the other side with synth-pop band [Vitesse's Chelsea 27099 album](https://www.youtube.com/watch?v=JbrvGWU_pIg) which I'll admit to not having listened to for 20+ years!
-I currently don't have a working cassette deck so the Amanset _New work_ will have to remail a mystery!
+I currently don't have a working cassette deck so the Amanset _New work_ will have to remain a mystery!

 On the 5th November 2004 I declared the site dead, and in March 2005 made one last post pointing users at a new fansite [Amansetnews _archived at Wayback Machine (https://web.archive.org_), 4th April 2005](https://web.archive.org/web/20050404222222/http://www.amansetnews.com/) and Amanset's official site and finally mothballed the site... and eventually took it down.